patrickjjones/patrickjjones/README.md

 Welcome to my GitHub.

 I design and deliver AI-powered automation and agent-based solutions to improve how delivery teams work and how businesses operate.
-My mission is to **create actionable use cases**, then **develop and direct the implementation** of automation across Agile teams—seeding scalable AI transformation from within.
+My mission is to **create actionable use cases**, then **develop and direct the implementation** of automation across agile teams—seeding scalable AI transformation from within.

 ---